North Pole: Climate, sea ice at North Pole

 Winter temperatures at the northernmost weather station in Greenland can range from about -50 to -13 C, averaging around -31 C, with the North Pole being slightly colder.
 However, a freak storm caused the temperature to reach 0.7 C for a time at a World Meteorological Organization buoy, located at 87.45°N, on 30 December 2015.
 It was estimated that the temperature at the North Pole was between 30 and 35 F during the storm.
 Summer temperatures (June, July, and August) average around the freezing point (0 C).
 The highest temperature yet recorded is 13 C, much warmer than the South Pole's record high of only -12.3 C. A similar spike in temperatures occurred on 15 November 2016 when temperatures hit freezing.
 Yet again, February 2018 featured a storm so powerful that temperatures at Cape Morris Jesup, the world's northernmost weather station in Greenland, reached 6.1 C and spent 24 straight hours above freezing.
 Meanwhile, the pole itself was estimated to reach a high temperature of 1.6 C. This same temperature of 1.6 C was also recorded at the Hollywood Burbank Airport in Los Angeles at the very same time.

 The sea ice at the North Pole is typically around 2 to 3 m thick, although ice thickness, its spatial extent, and the fraction of open water within the ice pack can vary rapidly and profoundly in response to weather and climate.
 Studies have shown that the average ice thickness has decreased in recent years.
 It is likely that global warming has contributed to this, but it is not possible to attribute the recent abrupt decrease in thickness entirely to the observed warming in the Arctic.
 Reports have also predicted that within a few decades the Arctic Ocean will be entirely free of ice in the summer.
 This may have significant commercial implications; see "Territorial claims", below.

 The retreat of the Arctic sea ice will accelerate global warming, as less ice cover reflects less solar radiation, and may have serious climate implications by contributing to Arctic cyclone generation.

+Climate data for Greenlandic Weather Station at 83°38′N 033°22′W / 83.633°N 33.367°W located 709 km (441 mi) from the North Pole (eleven year average observations).